 For some people, extra space indoors is a luxury they cannot afford.
 But not to worry.
 There is nothing wrong with storing your kayak outside.
 As long as you do it properly (more on that below).

-How to Store Your Kayak
+How to Store A Kayak

-Whether you decide to keep your boat inside or outside, you have to do it the right way.
+Whether you decide to keep your kayak inside or outside, you have to do it the right way.
 Contrary to what you may have heard, kayaks are delicate.
 A small mistake could mean a damaged and, consequently useless, vessel.

 1. Indoor Storage